vickmuir/Backup/evault-mssql-plugin.md

 8. Select **Keep my current registration** and click **Next**.
 9. Click **Install**.
 10. When installed, check to ensure that both services are enabled and running.
-11. If WebCC is able to access/view the database, then the installation was successful.
+11. If WebCC is able to access and view the database, then the installation was successful.

 ## Downloading user guide

-Connect to the {{site.data.keyword.BluSoftlayer_full}} network with {{site.data.keyword.BluVPN}} so that you can download the EVault Agent for Microsoft Windows v8.0 - SQL Server plug-in Guide.pdf from [Downloadable EVault Documentation](http://downloads.service.softlayer.com/evault/Documentation/){:new_window}.
+Connect to the {{site.data.keyword.BluSoftlayer_full}} network with {{site.data.keyword.BluVPN}} so that you can download the EVault Agent for Microsoft Windows v8.0 - SQL Server plug-in Guide.pdf from [Downloadable Documentation](http://downloads.service.softlayer.com/evault/Documentation/){:new_window}.

-## Frequently Asked Questions

-**What does VSS (Volume Shadow Copy Services) do?**

-The current version of the SQL Server plug-in uses VSS (Volume Shadow Copy Services) to complete backups.
-By using VSS, the SQL Server plug-in effectively backs up SQL databases, even SQL databases that span volumes.
-Backups can be completed while applications continue to write to a volume.
-The SQL Server plug-in provides data consistency within and across databases.
-VSS allows multiple backups to run at the same time.

-**What are the main features of the SQL Plug-in?**
+## Main features

 - Ability to specify the names of databases to include and exclude in SQL Server backup jobs by using wildcard characters (asterisks and question marks).
 New databases with names that match a backup job's filters are automatically included or excluded when the job runs.
 - Ability to protect secondary databases in AlwaysOn Availability Groups by using the 64-bit Agent and SQL Server plug-in.